Sahara Desert

 Black Desert

-You may encounter naked Egypt and a fascinating sensation of complete seclusion in the Black Desert, where even the sound of your thoughts can be deafening.
-In this fascinating place surrounded by pale desert sands, visitors will also be treated to some breathtaking vistas.
+You may encounter naked Egypt and a fascinating sensation of complete seclusion in the Black Desert, where even your thoughts can be deafening.
+Visitors will be treated to breathtaking vistas in this fascinating place surrounded by pale desert sands.

 The Western Desert of Egypt

-The Western Desert of Egypt, about the size of Texas, is a section of the Sahara Desert that has piqued the interest of travellers since they first arrived in the country.
+The Western Desert of Egypt, about the size of Texas, is a section of the Sahara Desert that has piqued the interest of travelers since they first arrived in the country.

 El Haiz Valley

-El Haiz Valley, located in the Black Desert, is not only unusual but also stunningly beautiful.
+El Haiz Valley, located in the Black Desert, is unusual and stunningly beautiful.
 The valley is located in the Black Desert’s western region and is only accessible by 4WD vehicles.
 Expeditions of this lovely desert area may, nevertheless, be simply scheduled.

 Nadura Temple